redhatdemocentral/ocp-install-demo/README.md

 3. Follow displayed instructions to log in to your brand new OpenShift Container Platform!

 4. Still want more help installing?
-Try <a href="https://appdevcloudworkshop.github.io/lab01.html" target="_blank">these instructions (part of an online workshop) that explain the installation in detail.
+Try <a href="https://appdevcloudworkshop.github.io/lab01.html" target="_blank">these instructions (part of an online workshop)</a> that explain the installation in detail.

 Notes